 SUMMARY

+CCC provides high quality education and training through a variety of learning experiences outside the campus.
 Study away is a broad term that applies to all learning trips that include students or community members, whether for credit, non-credit, or a co-curricular activity with travel components, including daytrips and overnight stays, as well as longer domestic field trips, international trips, and study abroad programs.
 All of these endeavors must follow standard procedure in order to minimize liability and to ensure the health and safety of students, community members, faculty and staff, as well as to increase the efficiency and ease of planning and executing such trips.

 PROCEDURE